xenlo/mediawiki-2-hugo/README.md

 - **Front matters of theme**: In the theme I plan to use ([Tranquilpeak](https://github.com/kakawait/hugo-tranquilpeak-theme/)) I don't saw any interesting attribute that could be fed with data from the MediaWiki.

+### Notes ###

+There's deeply rooted problem with exporting from Mediawiki in that the parsing of the page contents is not context-free.
+The content parser (Parsoid) needs access to the Mediawiki instance, because it needs to look up the wiki configuration, templates and other data ([discussion][parsing]).

+[parsing]: https://lists.wikimedia.org/hyperkitty/list/wikitech-l@lists.wikimedia.org/message/GHIKY4M7MVM6VC6KLTXKAIKKTNCMXERS/ "Re: [Wikitech-l] Losing the history of our projects to bitrot.
+Was: Acquiring list of templates including external links"

+The possible approaches are:

+* Querying the database
+* Using the XML export
+* Crawling a running Mediawiki instance and parsing HTML
+* Instrumenting Parsoid at the level of AST

+HTML crawling and XML exports could be combined.
+Crawling the site would provide the most complete content conversion, and the XML would provide the metadata.

+The Parsoid approach would be the most complete, but also the most demanding in terms of implementation.
+It would probably also need to be coupled with reading metadata from the XML export or the database.
+The export from Parsoid wouldn't necessarily have to be specific to Hugo, it could be an intermediate, machine-readable format, which could be transformed into Hugo, or any other format.

 ## License ##
 Copyright 2019 Laurent G (xenlo)